iLEAD Terms Glossary

 - Lower School

 - Parent University

 Families are integral partners in a successful learning process.
-Because we embrace being a unique learning model, Project-Based Learning (PBL), we want our families to understand the Why, What, and How of iLEAD’s learning model.
+Because we offer a unique learning model, Project-Based Learning (PBL), we want our families to understand the why, what, and how of what we do.
 We strive for you, our families, to become active participants alongside your children and your school community.
-Parent University are a series of FREE workshops offered to our families so that they may grow and learn alongside their learners.
+Parent University is a series of FREE workshops offered to our families so that they may grow and learn alongside their learners.

 see Project-Based Learning